Magnitus-/UserProperties/README.md

 Returns an array of all fields where 'Property' is an array-like container (ie, needs to have the 'some' method defined) which contains the value 'Value'.

-- Instance.ListPostable
+- Instance.ListGeneratable()

 Returns an array of all fields where an automated value could be generated after the field is initially created.
-This requires both 'Auto' to be listed in the field's generators and the field to be mutable.
+This requires both 'Auto' to be listed in the field's Sources and the field to be mutable.

 Example
 -------